andreissh/test2/README.md

+# Installation

+1. Copy the `.env.example` file to `.env`
+2. Configure the values of the variables in the `.env` file (provide your API key)
+3. Install dependencies using `npm install`
+4. Run the application using `npm run dev`

+## Demo

+You can view a live demo of the project here: [Live Demo](https://test2-liard-three.vercel.app/)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.